alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 "dark energy" when there was another anomaly in the large structure of the universe.

-I think it is much more reasonable to admit that general relativity may not apply at large scales.
+I think it is much more reasonable to admit that general relativity may not apply at the limit of large scales.
 There have been many attempts at creating modified gravity laws that worked at large scales, known collectively as MOND.
 The dark matter proponents have subjected all these corrections to unreasonable requirements such as being able to explain observations of the cosmic microwave background radiation.

-It is good to have a way to select just one correct alternative for MOND, but it would not necessarily teach us anything new about our universe beyond a nice correct formula.
+It would be good to have a way to select just one correct alternative for MOND, but it would not necessarily teach us anything new about our universe beyond a nice correct formula.
+It would be even better to have a theoretical background that predicted MOND on its own.

 ### Quantum Limits